 Capsicum: practical capabilities for UNIX

 Capsicum: practical capabilities for UNIX: In this work, we developed the notion of a hybrid capability model, blending ideas from research capability system security with commodity UNIX operating systems.
 Capsicum is intended to support application and library compartmentalisation through extensions to the POSIX API.
 A key concern in Capsicum is incremental adoption --- we have a long-term vision for capability-oriented security, but wanted to provide a short-term technology adoption path addressing immediate security problems without introducing fundamental incompatibilities (an assumption in prior OS capability systems).
 This work was first published in USENIX Security 2010, with a version appearing in Communications of the ACM Research Highlights in 2013.
 We have also published pieces in USENIX's ;login magazine and elsewhere.
-Capsicum appeared in FreeBSD 9.0; patches are available for OpenBSD, and there is a work-in-progress port of Capsicum to Linux, and continues to support Capsicum development alongside DARPA and the FreeBSD Foundation.
+Capsicum appeared in FreeBSD 9.0, with a more mature implementation and API in FreeBSD 10.0.
+Google has ported Capsicum to Linux, and continues to support Capsicum development alongside DARPA and the FreeBSD Foundation.

 Exploiting concurrency vulnerabilities in system call wrappers